 Related events

 June also hosts the spring/summer edition of Fesch’Markt Vienna (June 2nd to 4th in 2023), which showcases the delights produced by numerous independent artists and designers.
-And a WAMP design market (with a similar scope) may take place mid-month.
+And a WAMP design market (with a similar scope) takes place June 17th.

-We have Foto Wien (June 1st to 30th), too, which celebrates the medium of photography for the whole month with a whole slew of events, exhibitions, and activities.
+We have Foto Wien (June 1st to 30th), too, which celebrates the medium of photography for the whole month with a huge number of events, exhibitions, and activities.

 Perhaps the most colourful street parade of the year traditionally takes place this month.
 The huge Rainbow Parade (June 17th with over 250,000 participants expected) forms the climax of the long Vienna Pride festival (June 1st to 18th).